uwplse/cozy/README.md

 means it is up to you, the developer, to ensure that your assumptions are correct!

-In this example, the query `empty` will always return false under the given assumption.
+In this example, the query `isempty` will always return false under the given assumption.
 Cozy can exploit this fact to produce the trivial, obvious implementation.